Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 Its core responsibilities:

 ### Prefix Delegation (PD):
-Requests and maintains an IPv6 prefix (often /56 or /60) from the ISP’s DHCPv6 server.
+Requests and maintains a leased IPv6 prefix (often /56 or /60) from the ISP’s DHCPv6 server.
 This is typically used for downstream LAN addressing.

 ### Address assignment :
 Verizon FiOS typically assigns only a delegated prefix (IA_PD) via DHCPv6 to the CPE (router).
 If configured, `dhcp6leased` then assigns IPv6 addresses (GUAs) on its LAN interface(s) using that delegated prefix.
 (Recall the `inet6` flag in our `hostname.ix0` which allows for IPv6 on LAN, and our `dhcp6leased.conf` which directs `dhcp6leased` to assign the delegated prefix to our LAN- `ix0`.).